MicrosoftDocs/dynamics-365-unified-operations-public/scm/sales-marketing/accounts-template-mapping.md

 - **Name of the template:** Accounts (Sales to Fin and Ops)
 - **Name of the task in the project:** Accounts - Account - Customers

-The following synchronization tasks are required before Account/Customer synchronization: None
+Sync tasks required prior to Account / Customer sync: None

 ## Entity set